strangerstudios/pmpro-recurring-emails/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.5.5 - 2022-11-29 =
+* ENHANCEMENT: Added !!billing_amount!! and !!membership_cost!! as variables for this email.
+* BUG FIX: Now using sprintf to error log instead of printf.
+This fixes an issue in certain PHP versions that was causing fatal errors resulting in multiple emails going out to the same users.

 = .5.4 =
 * BUG FIX: The code to disable emails from being sent while testing with the /?pmpror_test=1 URL was commented out in the last release by accident.
 Now disabling emails from being sent during testing again.